DS-Homebrew/DLDI/README.md

 	- Unknown if writes work properly
 - `scds1`: SuperCard DSONE (non-SDHC) v2
     - By cluny
-- `scds2`: SuperCard DSONE (non-SDHC) v3
-    - By Barni
-	- Source code is not provided
 - `scsd`: SuperCard SD card v1
     - By Chishm
 	- Try this DLDI first before using the Moonshell version